Qualifying Papers (QPs)

 The QP Timeline

-This visual timeline may help you better understand the timeframe for when all the parts of each QP are due.
-For a more comprehensive overview of the PhD program, go to the detailed PhD timeline.
+This timeline may help you understand when all the parts of each QP are due.
+For a more comprehensive overview of the PhD program, view the detailed PhD timeline on the PhD resources page.

 Frequently Asked Questions